-- Look for a quality school that focuses on safety, rather than cost, convenience or just passing the test.
+- Look for a quality driving school that focuses on safety, rather than cost, convenience or just passing the test.

-- Ask your parents to call and visit several schools.
+- Ask your parents to call and visit several driving schools.
 They can ask specific questions about operations, curriculum and training vehicles and ask for references.

 - How to combat distracted driving.